gpoitch/ember-cli-less/README.md

 # ember-cli-less

-Use LESS to preprocess your ember-cli app's stylesheets, with support for sourceMaps and include paths.
+Use LESS to preprocess your ember-cli app's css, with support for sourceMaps and include paths.
-* This is copied from https://github.com/aexmachina/ember-cli-sass.
-All credits to the author *
+*This is copied from https://github.com/aexmachina/ember-cli-sass.
+All credits to the author*

 ## Installation